relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-ObjectManagerService.md

 ## Get all artifacts using object manager

-For getting all elements using object manager all you need to specify is the model of artifact.
+For getting all elements using [object manager service](/api/Relativity.Testing.Framework.Api.ObjectManagement.IObjectService.html) all you need to specify is the model of artifact.
 The example represents bellow:

 ```
 [Test]